Tackling Harassment and Sexual Misconduct (UK)

 Project Details

-The course brought together academic experts, sector specialists, staff, students, and wellbeing organisations to create a holistic learning experience aligned with OfS Condition E6.
+The course brought together academic experts, sector specialists, staff, students, and wellbeing organisations to create a holistic learning experience that not only aligned with OfS Condition E6, but went beyond to promote real-world institutional culture change.
 A key focus was ensuring the training was not only compliant, but genuinely engaging, accessible, and practical for a diverse higher education audience.

 My contribution